Individual Resource Games and Resource Redistributions: Introduction

 \section{Introduction}

-Research in multiagent systems is advancing and one can predict its future widespread implementation in real-world systems.
-One needs however to acknowledge that the agents evolving in the real world have limited access to resources.
+Agents, or players, are entities capable of action and trying to reach their goals.
+In the physical or cyber world, these agents have limited access to resources.
 They have to seek after resource objectives and compete for those resources.
-Accordingly, the research in the formal and computational aspects of resource-conscious agents is active (e.g., \cite{Wooldridge2006835,DBLP:conf/kr/PorelloE10,Dunne201020,harrenstein2015aamas,DBLP:journals/iandc/VelnerC0HRR15,DBLP:journals/ai/AlechinaBLN17, Tr18aaai}).